You want smart political talk without the meltdowns?

 Hey, Sean, how are you?

-I want to talk about uranium one and the background of uranium one, which isn't really being spoken in the in uh the media at all.
+I want to talk about uranium-1 and the background of uranium-1, which isn't really being spoken in the media at all.

-In the early 1990s, Congress passed the nun lugar cooperative threat reduction act and funded it at over three hundred and fifty million dollars a year.
+In the early 1990s, Congress passed the Nunn-Luger Cooperative Threat Reduction Act and funded it at over $350 million a year.

-Now, this went on from the nineties all the way through the two thousands.
+Now, this went on from the 90s all the way through the 2000s.

-Uh one of the things that happened, and it really should be a movie is a thing called Project Sapphire, where in the late summer of nineteen ninety-four, we flew three C5 galaxy transports into Kazakhstan to remove half a ton of bomb-grade uranium.
+One of the things that happened, and it really should be a movie, is a thing called Project Sapphire, where in the late summer of 1994, we flew three C5 galaxy transports into Kazakhstan to remove half a ton of bomb-grade uranium.

-The former Soviet Union fell, the whole security apparatus around the nuclear uh facilities and the whole s uh nuclear industry in the Soviet Union fell apart.
+The whole security apparatus around the nuclear facilities and the whole nuclear industry in the Soviet Union fell apart.

-Now, after spit spending billions of taxpayer money to remove uranium and bomb grain plutonium from the former Soviet Union, the uranium one deal gives it back to Putin, which is ridiculous.
+Now, after spending billions of taxpayer money to remove uranium and bomb-grain plutonium from the former Soviet Union, the Uranium-1 deal gives it back to Putin, which is ridiculous.

 It's theft of government money, of taxpayer money, and it's also a proliferation treaty that they had with Putin.